 June 14, 1997: The day Ivanisevic and Rusedski tied the record for the longest tiebreak on the ATP tour

-Every day, Tennis Majors takes you back in time to relive a tennis event which happened on this specific day.
+Every day, Tennis Majors takes you back to some of the biggest moments in tennis history.
 On this day in 1997, Ivanisevic and Rusedski played a 38-point tiebreak that went into the record books

 What happened exactly on that day

-On this day, June 14, 1997, Goran Ivanisevic and Greg Rusedski played the the longest tiebreak in a men’s singles match (tied) in the Queen’s Club Championships semi-final, with the Croatian, winning 20-18 to seal the victory in three sets, 4-6, 6-4, 7-6.
+On this day, June 14, 1997, Goran Ivanisevic and Greg Rusedski equalled the then-longest tiebreak in a men’s singles match, in terms of points played, in the Queen’s Club Championships semi-final, with the Croatian, winning 20-18 to seal the victory in three sets, 4-6, 6-4, 7-6.

-Two 38 points tiebreaks had been played before in the history of the sport –
+Two 38-point tiebreaks had been played before in the history of the sport –

 - At Wimbledon in 1973, won by Bjorn Borg against Premjit Lall